7 Options to Pay for Senior Housing Now and Later

 The bad news is only 3% of Americans have long-term care insurance.
 It’s recommended to purchase this insurance during middle age or younger.
 Otherwise, it can be prohibitively expensive later in life.
 This purchase should be considered as part of retirement planning.
 When you select your policy, you will have a range of benefits to choose from and decide upon.
 We suggest that you shop multiple options so you can compare what each policy offers and what you are most comfortable paying

 Retirement and Savings

 There are many options available to families to help find the best assisted living care for their loved one.
-It is always advised to speak with a professional in each of the areas of financial and estate planning to ensure that you fully understand the advantages and disadvantages of using the options available or to discuss the best way to plan for the future.
+It is always advised to speak with a professional.
+Choose a professional in each of the areas of financial and estate planning to ensure you fully understand the advantages and disadvantages of using the options available.
+Also discuss the best way to plan for the future.

 If your parent can no longer live on their own, an Aegis Living community may be the right fit for your family.
 Our staff would love to give you a tour and discuss your needs in person.
 Schedule a tour today at a community near you.

 Tea Time: The Health Benefits Found in a Cup of Tea